GaiaNet-AI/gaia-cookbook/js/gaia-ankr-chat/README.md

-# Gaia <> Ankr: Your AI-Powered Blockchain Assistant 🤖🔗
+# Gaia <> Neura: Your AI-Powered Blockchain Assistant 🤖🔗

-This an **example application** demonstrating how you can combine the power of **Gaia's OpenAI-compatible API** (that's your own self-hosted or managed AI node!) with **Ankr's comprehensive blockchain data APIs**.
+This an **example application** demonstrating how you can combine the power of **Gaia's OpenAI-compatible API** (that's your own self-hosted or managed AI node!) with **Neura's comprehensive blockchain data APIs**.
 Think of it as building a smart assistant that understands your natural language requests and fetches blockchain information for you.